TomHAnderson/db/README.md

 ------------
 db.etree.org is a setlist database.
 etreedb.org is a database of shows owned by users of the sites.
-Both sites run on this same codebase.
+Both sites run on this codebase.

 Installation